PDAL/PDAL/doc/stages/filters.stats.md

 global

-: A comma-separated list of dimensions for which global statistics (median, mad, mode) should be calculated.
+: A comma-separated list of global statistics to calculate for the dimensions selected by the {ref}`dimensions <stats-dimensions>` option.
+Supported values are `median`, `mad`, `mode`, and `all`.
+The value `all` enables `median`, `mad`, and `mode`.
+These statistics require keeping additional point data or value counts while the filter runs, so none are calculated unless explicitly requested. `mode` counts exact values.
+If multiple values are tied for the highest count, the smallest tied value is reported.
+  \[Default: none\]

 advanced